Manage Client Intake and Referrals

 And, finally, the outbound referral.
 Tim has a substance use disorder.
 NMH doesn’t offer addiction-specific services, but has a partner organization that does.

 - Click New Outbound Referral in the Intake Result area.

-- The Contact Name should automatically populate.
+- The Contact Name automatically populates.

 - Find and select the Referral Organization and Referral Organization Contact.
 NMH has both its partner organization and their intake manager in the system.

 - Leave the Status as New and the Referral Result as Unknown.
-These can be updated later.
+These fields can be updated later.

 - Click Save.

-Rosa clicks refresh () on the Outbound Referrals panel to see the new referral in the related list.
+Rosa clicks Refresh () on the Outbound Referrals panel to see the new referral in the related list.

 Rosa could also create an inbound referral for another program at NMH.
 These types of internal requests are always marked as inbound referrals so they’re successfully added to other teams’ referrals queues.

 This process is the beginning of Rosa’s plan for Tim.
 In the next unit, we follow along as they work together to create a case plan using Case Management.